gulsahtan/HarmfulContentDetectionWeb/README.md

 # HarmfulContentDetectionWeb
-HarmfulContentDetection web application - Application that performs real time harmful content detection on videos and images with ML.NET, ONNX.
+HarmfulContentDetection web application is a tool developed using ML.NET and ONNX for real-time detection of harmful content in videos, web cameras, and images.
+The application features a Video Censorship module that allows users to download a form application for detecting objects in real-time based on selected categories in both the web camera and uploaded video.
+This application combines both classical object detection and specially developed methods for object detection.

 ## Preparation